Quicr/laps/docs/peering.md

 ### (1) Control Peering

 In this mode, only control messages are exchanged.
 Mostly [Information Base](#information-bases) messages are exchanged in this mode.
-This mode allows a single connection serve control plane functions without requiring the control signaling to follow *possible* data forwarding.
-Control signaling doesn't often need more than a single plus redudnant connection for HA, while [data peering](#2-data-peering) messages can benefit from having more than one QUIC connection to scale data forwarding.
+This mode allows a single connection for control plane functions without requiring the control signaling to follow data forwarding paths.
+Control signaling does not often need more than a single (can include redundant connection for HA) while [data peering](#2-data-peering) messages can benefit from having more than one QUIC connection to scale data forwarding.

 ```mermaid